MionKit/Benchmarks/apps/README.md

 # Typescript apps

-These are the deepkit and mion apps required for the benchmarks.
-Both deepkit and mion requires compilation directly from typescript to generate the runtime type information.
+These are the [deepkit](https://deepkit.io/) and [mion](https://github.com/MionKit/mion) server apps required for the benchmarks.
+Both deepkit and mion requires compilation directly from typescript as they generate the runtime type information from typescript types.

 ### Compiling the apps